 Installing software and dependencies

 If your kernel is active, however, Terra will not pause the runtime (to prevent long-running jobs from aborting).
+Note that autopause will resume after 24 hours, even if your kernel is active.

 You can explicitly pause (stop) your notebook by selecting the "Stop Cluster" button in Terra:

-When a notebook VM is stopped, its Compute Engine VM goes away, but the boot disk does not.
+When a notebook runtime is stopped, its Compute Engine VM goes away, but the boot disk does not.
 When you re-open your notebook, the notebook VM is more quickly created as the disk does not need to be recreated.
 You do not need to reinstall your software.

-What is lost when you stop a cluster (notebook state):
+What is lost when you stop a cluster (notebook state)

-Deleting the cluster (also the boot disk)
+Deleting a notebook Cloud Environment (also the boot disk)

 - Boot disk